Samuvel-victor/django-chatbot/README.md

 docker-compose exec celery celery -A config inspect active
 ```

-## 🚀 What You'll Build

-By the end of this tutorial, you'll have a working chatbot with:

 ### 🤖 Basic Chatbot Features
 - **Conversational Interface** - Simple, clean chat UI
 - **Message History** - Conversations that remember context